 If you were to put up a shop, where would it be?
 Would you choose an area with low rent in a part of town nobody goes to, or a place downtown with astronomical land values, but where all the action is?
 Looking at how top brands in fashion still invest in the world’s most exclusive streets, it seems there is still value in spending for real estate.

-Implementing optimization strategies is like making sure your website has the best real estate online: the top of the search engine results pages.
+Implementing search engine optimization campaigns is like making sure your website has the best real estate online: the top of the search engine results pages.
 Being relegated to the bottom is no way to make a sale.
 Just look at what happened to Associated Content, aka Yahoo Voices.
 A significant drop in their search rankings in 2011 decimated their content generation business.
 They eventually closed down.

 As companies compete for prime online spots, they employ ever more aggressive optimization techniques.
 Going further than just filling pages with relevant keywords and linking to other related content, some even tailor-fit their domain names to whatever products and services they currently have on offer.